 If you have regular business activities, you will receive a monthly transaction summary in MyTax.
 The transaction summary contains all transactions you have had during the month, ordered by record date from oldest to newest.
 The summary is generated at the end of each calendar month, and you will be able to see it at the beginning of the following month.
 The summary is only available in MyTax.
 The transaction summary is generated even if there have been no transactions during the month.
-The first transaction summaries were generated for January 2020.
-You will not be able to get a summary for any earlier months.

 The transaction summary is not a reminder of unpaid taxes.
 If you have unpaid taxes, you will receive a payment reminder in your monthly tax summary.
 Your transaction summary is a list of all transactions in the past month, regardless of whether you have paid too much, too little, or just enough.
 The transaction summary is meant to help you keep track of your transactions during the month.
 You can see your current balance and tax summaries in MyTax.